nilguncelik/nilguncelik.github.io/_posts/css/2014-04-01-css-architecture.md

 + Creating new pages will require very little to no css coding.

+- `button strong span .callout` can be written as  `button .callout` -- this way you can move `.callout` around more easily in the future and it's not tightly coupled with the DOM tree.

+- `div.content` can be written as `.content`.

 ### Scalable and Modular Architecture For CSS (SMACSS)

 + [SMACSS](http://www.smacss.com)
 + Similar to OOCSS, combines repeating CSS patterns into reusable components.
-+ Components are sepeated into 5 categories:
++ Components are separated into 5 categories:

 1. **Base Rules**